-Oil falls amid stock market slide, but market eyes OPEC meeting
+Oil prices sag on weak stock markets, but traders keep eye on OPEC meeting

-SINGAPORE (Reuters) - Oil prices fell along with weak stock markets on Thursday, but trading was tepid ahead of a meeting by producer group OPEC that is expected to result in a supply cut aimed at draining a glut that has pulled down crude prices by 30 percent since October.
+SINGAPORE (Reuters) - Oil prices fell on Thursday as stock markets slid, but trading was tepid in the countdown to an OPEC-meeting expected to result in a supply cut aimed at draining a glut that has pulled down crude by 30 percent since October.

 Traders said oil prices were being weighed down by weak global financial markets, which saw stock markets tumble on Thursday.

+Barclays bank said in its Global Outlook published on Thursday that “investors need to lower their expectations” and that “2019 should be a period of lower returns and higher volatility”.

+The British bank said that it expected “the global economy to slow over the next several quarters” although it added that “not one major economy is near recession.”

+The financial downturn has also hit oil markets hard.
 Since early October, crude oil has lost around 30 percent of its value amid surging supply and fears that an economic downturn will erode fuel demand.

-“A massive liquidation in long positions by money managers has dampened market confidence on oil prices considerably,” said Benjamin Lu of Singaporean brokerage Phillip Futures.

 The Organisation of the Petroleum Exporting Countries (OPEC) is meeting at its headquarters in Vienna, Austria, on Thursday to decide its production policy.